POLL-U.S. stocks to keep climbing in 2020 but growth well below this year's

 So far this year, the S&P 500 is up about 25%.

-"It's going to be a good year, but not a great one," said Sam Stovall, chief investment strategist at CFRA in New York.
+"It's going to be a good year, but not a great one," said Sam Stovall, chief investment strategist at CFRA in New York, referring to 2020.
 He sees the S&P 500 ending next year at around 3,380.

 Most - 15 out of 21 respondents - said they expected the bull market would extend into 2020 and run for at least a year.